isotopp/isotopp.github.io/_posts/2018-11-29-but-is-it-atomic.md

 There is an optimization here:

 When the write is a full block, we do not read the block from disk.
 We just allocate a buffer using `getblk()`, and fill it.
 It will overwrite the data on disk completely, there is no old and new data to merge.
-Disk accesses are slow, in the 1970ies even more so than today, so not reading data that you are going to obliterate completely pays of substantially.
+Disk accesses are slow, in the 1970ies even more so than today, so not reading data that you are going to obliterate completely pays off substantially.

 The loop continues as long as there are no errors and still blocks to write.